Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### Matching Specific Repetitions with Curly Brackets

 If you have a group that you want to repeat a specific number of times, follow the group in your regex with a number in curly brackets.
-For example, the regex (Ha){3} will match the string 'HaHaHa', but it will not match 'HaHa', since the latter has only two repeats of the (Ha) group.
+For example, the regex (Ha){3} will match the string ‘HaHaHa’, but it will not match ‘HaHa’, since the latter has only two repeats of the (Ha) group.

 Instead of one number, you can specify a range by writing a minimum, a comma, and a maximum in between the curly brackets.
-For example, the regex (Ha){3,5} will match 'HaHaHa', 'HaHaHaHa', and 'HaHaHaHaHa'.
+For example, the regex (Ha){3,5} will match ‘HaHaHa’, ‘HaHaHaHa’, and ‘HaHaHaHaHa’.

     ha_regex = re.compile(r'(Ha){3}')
     mo1 = ha_regex.search('HaHaHa')